 Once we have evaluated the information we have on the threat and its potential impact, it’s time to make decisions.

 ADNET’s security team recently faced a situation that put the “fog of war” concept to the test.
 We received intelligence regarding a possible threat against a commonly used platform.
 The warning was written in a way that was alarming, yet very vague.
 It left a lot of room for interpretation and worry.

-What do we do now?
 In the absence of information confirming that these systems were safe, we assumed the worst-case scenario.
 We decided to take action.
-Over the next several hours, our service operations, security and engagement teams (a quarter of the entire company) did work tirelessly to make sure these systems were secure, and our clients were aware of the threat and the actions we were taking.
+Over the next several hours, our service operations, security and engagement teams (a quarter of the entire company) worked tirelessly to make sure these systems were secure, and our clients were aware of the threat and the actions we were taking.